alanshlam/LLM/AI_Agent/AI_video.md

 ## 📞 Contact

-For questions, issues, or collaboration proposals, please open an issue or contact the maintainer at `your.email@example.com`.
+For questions, issues, or collaboration proposals, please open an issue or contact the maintainer at `alanlam28@gmail.com`.

 ---

-*All content above consolidates and enriches the original documentation from the three source files* [1][2][3].